“3D urban geological information development for resilient society”

 Email: buingoctu@hus.edu.vn

 The prediction of land-use change helps identify trends in land conversion and supports urban land-use planning.
-In this study, we utilized the Artificial neuron network-Cellular automata (ANN-CA) model and random forests (RF) algorithm to predict future land-use change and analyze the contributions of each driving factor in Tuyen Quang ciy, Vietnam.
+In this study, we utilized the Artificial neural network-Cellular automata (ANN-CA) model and random forests (RF) algorithm to predict future land-use change and analyze the contributions of each driving factor in Tuyen Quang ciy, Vietnam.
 The model incorporated land-use maps in the years 2010, 2015, 2020 and 12 driving factors, categorized into three groups: natural, transportation, public services and population factors.
 A comparison of the simulated and actual land-use maps for 2020 achieving a strong overall accuracy of 87.58% and a Kappa coefficient of 0.83, thereby validating the dependability of the model’s predictions.
 Subsequently, this model was applied to predict land-use change for the years 2025 and 2030.
 Additionally, this study identified elevation, slope, distance to river, distance to main road and distance to trade center as the most significant factors influencing land-use change in Tuyen Quang ciy.
 This study offers urban planners useful insights to develop land use strategies and support the area's sustainable development goals.

 Keywords: Machine learning, ANN-CA, Random forest, GIS, Land-use change, Driving factors.